 The Woodlands is one of the best places I have ever had the privilege to live.
 Situated on the north side of Houston, the Woodlands is a beautiful oasis of restaurants and homes surrounded by plants and trees.
-Restaurants in The Woodlands range from Italian to New Orleans, and you can even find hipster hangouts and some surprisingly impressive sushi!
+Restaurants in The Woodlands range from Italian to New Orleans, and you can even find hipster hangouts with live music events and some surprisingly impressive sushi!

 Visiting other destinations in Texas?
 Check out our other delicious guides: